Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s Jack Valentine?
 Tamara’s husband.

 What else has Jack Ashton been in?
-He starred as the Reverend Tom Hereward in Name the Midwife, however left the drama in 2018 (although his real-life companion, Helen George, nonetheless performs Nurse Trixie Franklin).
-Different credit embody Welcome to Curiosity, Endeavour, and Broadchurch.
+He starred as the Reverend Tom Hereward in Name the Midwife, however left the drama in 2018 (although his real-life accomplice, Helen George, nonetheless performs Nurse Trixie Franklin).
+Different credit embrace Welcome to Curiosity, Endeavour, and Broadchurch.

 Ellie Kendrick performs Elenora Crockett

 Who’s Elenora Crockett?
 The third Crockett daughter.
-She’s gone in a very completely different route to her sisters, opening her personal bakery in Bathtub together with her spouse and completely opting out of competing for the Crockett household enterprise.
-Elenora doesn’t have a ton of cash, however she’s joyful together with her life decisions.
+She’s gone in a very completely different route to her sisters, opening her personal bakery in Bathtub along with her spouse and completely opting out of competing for the Crockett household enterprise.
+Elenora doesn’t have a ton of cash, however she’s completely satisfied along with her life decisions.

 What else has Ellie Kendrick been in?
-Having began out as a toddler actor in exhibits together with Lewis and Docs, the actress starred as Anne Frank in 2009 TV drama The Diary of Anne Frank.
-She performed Tina in the film An Schooling, Helen in Misfits, and Ivy Morris in Upstairs Downstairs – however Recreation of Thrones followers will know her for starring as Meera Reed in the HBO fantasy sequence.
-Since then, she’s been in Self-importance Honest (as Jane Osborne), Press (as Leona Manning-Lynd) and Cobra (as Stephanie Lodge).
+Having began out as a toddler actor in reveals together with Lewis and Docs, the actress starred as Anne Frank in 2009 TV drama The Diary of Anne Frank.
+She performed Tina in the film An Training, Helen in Misfits, and Ivy Morris in Upstairs Downstairs – however Sport of Thrones followers will know her for starring as Meera Reed in the HBO fantasy sequence.
+Since then, she’s been in Vainness Honest (as Jane Osborne), Press (as Leona Manning-Lynd) and Cobra (as Stephanie Lodge).

 Cassie Bradley performs Kasha Perry